iluvjava/Maths/Notebook 2.0 obsidian/AMATH 514 Combinatorics Optimizations/Everything Network Flow/Shortest Path Label Correcting Algorithm.md

 > The FIFO label correcting algorithm executes for at most $n-1$ iterations, and that is enough to find all the correct distances labels on the graph if there is no negative cost cycles.

-We first establishes some notation, and quantities for the proof before we start proving it.
+We first establishes some notations, and quantities for the proof before we start proving it.